 - They are encouraged to be responsible and independent .

 Speaking, Listening and Communication skills

-At Pilton Infants' there is a significant emphasis placed on speech, language and communication skills which are fundamental to successful learning.
+At Pilton Infants' there is a significant emphasis placed on speech, language, vocabulary and communication skills which are fundamental to successful learning.

 Did you know that: